qenie/Algorithms/README.md

-Just some algorithms in python
+Just some basic algorithms in python